franjuan/merlin/README.md

 This builds the Docker image and starts the container using Docker Compose.
 The app will be available at `http://localhost:8501`.

-## Documentation & Comments

-All code comments and documentation are provided in English.

 ## License

 [MIT](LICENSE)